By The Wyoming LLC Attorney TeamJun 14, 2022

 It is good to note, that when it comes to personal liability, such as negligence or malpractice, an LLC will not protect you.
 This is why it is essential that you hold liability insurance to cover yourself and protect your personal assets.

-Wondering how to improve your LLCs asset protection so you aren’t liable?
-Consider these 4 tips to enhance your LLCs asset protection.
+Curious about enhancing your LLC's asset protection to minimize personal liability?
+Consider these 4 tips to enhance your LLC’s asset protection.

 Having liability insurance is essential if you wish to avoid being financially ruined if you are sued for negligence.
 Should you make a personal mistake, having insurance should cover everything that an LLC does not.

-Corporations are different from LLCs in that if shareholders mix personal assets with corporate assets, they can be held liable for anything that may occur.
-This is the same as an LLC.
+Corporations and LLCs share a similarity in that when shareholders or owners commingle personal and business assets, they expose themselves to potential liability.
 By keeping finances separate between yourself and an LLC, it will keep the assets separate as well.
-For example, an LLC should have its own bank account, credit cards, sign its own contracts and invoices.
+For example, an LLC should have its own bank account, credit cards, and sign its own contracts and invoices.

 When an LLC is sued, any money within the business can be taken by the creditor.
 One of the purposes of an LLC is to prevent this from happening to your personal assets.
 In order to do this, you should keep as little money as possible in your business.
 You can pay out profit to the owners, or another option is to use a trust.